Pricing for Tools

 - Assessment Center Computer Adaptive Test (CAT) Demonstration Page can be used to view a demonstration of how the popular PROMIS computerized adaptive tests (CATs) are administered and scored in real time, but it is not practical for data collection.

 Assessment Center CAT Demo ...............
 FREE

 - Web-Based Administration and Study Management: Assessment Center provides access for all PROMIS and Neuro-QoL instruments for web-based administration and study management.
-New studies initiated after December 31, 2016, will be charged an annual fee, and continuing studies that go beyond December 31, 2016, will be charged a reduced fee.
+New studies initiated after December 31, 2016 will be charged an annual fee, and continuing studies (launched prior to January 1, 2017) will be charged a reduced fee.
 Users will be charged per study created in Assessment Center, not per grant.
-This fee will be waived for studies that complete data collection prior to April 1, 2017 and for students or K-awardees that are scheduled to complete data collection prior to July 1, 2017.
-These fees go to offset the cost of operating the website and data collection services.
-Please contact firstname.lastname@example.org for additional information.

 New studies administered via Assessment Center ............... $5,000/year

 Continuing studies administered via Assessment Center ............... $2,500/year

 - NIH Toolbox users should not plan on using Asessment Center beyond December 31, 2018.
 Microsoft has announced they will no longer support some of the functionality required to run the web-based version of the NIH Toolbox after this time.
 NIH Toolbox users are encouraged to transition to the NIH Toolbox iPad App.
 Please contact firstname.lastname@example.org for additional information and help in migrating to the iPad version of the NIH Toolbox.